-Policy 11: Conserving, Enhancing and Restoring Biodiversity and the Natural Environment
+Policy 11 Conserving, Enhancing and Restoring Biodiversity and the Natural Environment

 - 1. Proposals must demonstrate how their scheme has responded to the advice contained within Cornwall Council's 'Cornwall Planning for Biodiversity Guide'. - 2.
-Proposals should set out how developments will achieve biodiversity net gain (over 10% for major developments) on predevelopment values, utilising the most up to date Defra Biodiversity Net Gain metric. - 3.
-Proposals shall enhance the biodiversity and green infrastructure, retaining and enhancing wildlife areas, green spaces and the connections between them, demonstrating how they will: - a) avoid harm to designated areas which contain large or linked areas of seminatural habitat and seek to protect large areas of semi-natural habitat in non-designated areas; - b) maintain patches of semi-natural habitats and ideally link separated areas together as part of the intended end land-use; - c) ensure retention, restoration and/or re-creation of habitat linkages such as Cornish hedges as part of developments; - d) take enhancement opportunities to create, expand, buffer and link semi-natural habitats on-site; - e) include holes of 13cm2 area minimum in the base of fences to create "high-ways" that enable small wildlife to roam freely; - f) create new semi-natural habitat off-site if opportunities on-site are limited; and - g) respond to the biodiversity features as described within the Parish Local Landscape Character Assessment and enhance landscape and green infrastructure as guided by the Parish Village Character Assessment.
+Proposals should set out how the development will achieve biodiversity net gain of over 10% on predevelopment values, utilising the most up to date Defra Biodiversity Net Gain metric. - 3.
+Proposals shall enhance the biodiversity and green infrastructure, retaining and enhancing wildlife areas, green spaces and the connections between them, demonstrating how they will: - a) avoid harm to designated areas which contain large or linked areas of semi-natural habitat and seek to protect large areas of semi-natural habitat in non-designated areas; - b) maintain patches of semi-natural habitats and ideally link separated areas together as part of the intended end land-use; - c) ensure retention, restoration and/or re-creation of habitat linkages such as Cornish hedges as part of developments; - d) take enhancement opportunities to create, expand, buffer and link semi-natural habitats on-site; - e) create new semi-natural habitat off-site if opportunities on-site are limited; and - f) respond to the biodiversity features as described within the Parish Local Landscape Character Assessment and enhance landscape and green infrastructure as guided by the Parish Village Character Assessment.

-7.13.
-Policy 12: Informal Recreational Activities and Access
+7.13 Policy 12 Informal Recreational Activities and Access

-- 7.13.1.
-Portreath parish is host to a wide range of outdoor informal recreational activities including:
+- 7.13.1 Portreath parish is host to a wide range of outdoor informal recreational activities including:

 - Jogging, hiking, walking;

 - Cycling, horse riding;

 - Water sports, surfing, body boarding, kayaking etc.

-- 7.13.2.
-Activities may also be pursued for the purposes of finding peace in nature and enjoyment of life within the natural landscape and environment.
+- 7.13.2 Activities may also be pursued for the purposes of finding peace in nature and enjoyment of life within the natural landscape and environment.

-- 7.13.3.
-The parish contains a number of valuable places, areas and routes which provide access and facilitate informal recreation, such as:
+- 7.13.3 The parish contains a number of valuable places, areas and routes which provide access and facilitate informal recreation, such as:

 - Portreath Beach

 - Mineral Tramway

 - Multi-surface access trails

 - SW Coastal footpath

 - Illogan Woods

-7.13.4.
-This policy intends to protect these places, areas and routes for posterity.
+7.13.4 This policy intends to protect these places, areas and routes for posterity.

-Policy 12: Informal Recreational Activities and Access
+Policy 12 Informal Recreational Activities and Access